jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 20)	True or False - Leonart Poettering supports POSIX

-### Podcast Questions
+### Chapter 05 - Podcast Questions

 Centos - [http://twit.tv/floss/142](http://twit.tv/floss/142 "CentOS")

 Answer said questions:

 * ~2:25 Why did Randal's previous employer have a large (1000s) Red Hat system deployed?
 * ~3:40 What is the short story about how Centos came about?
 * ~4:58 Who is the largest commercial Enterprise Linux?
 * ~7:17 How do the two projects relate to each other?
 How do they relate to each other from the RedHat point of view?
 * ~8:10 Who from RedHat is not happy with Centos?
 * ~10:25 How do Centos users differ from RedHat's paying customers?
 * ~19:00.
 How does the RHEL environment work vs Fedora environment?
 (RedHat Enterprise Linux)
 * ~22:55 Since Centos is using the RHEL code base how long does Centos lag behind the RHEL codebase when a new release is issued?
 * ~24:24 How does Centos make money?
 * ~29:00 How does Centos pay for everything?
 * ~30:00 Who was Lance Davis and what happened with him?
 * ~35:00 Kiran mentioned 2 million users for Centos - what did they do right compared to other projects (whitebox linux) that didn't make it?
 * ~44:00 Is Centos for Servers only or can you use it on the Desktop?
 * Personal questions - is what Centos doing legal?
 Is it ethical/moral?
 Why or why not?

 ### Lab